Red5d/docker-autocompose/README.md

 ## Docker Usage

-You can use this tool from a docker container without installing it locally by either building it or using the [automated build on dockerhub.](https://hub.docker.com/r/red5d/docker-autocompose/)
+You can use this tool from a docker container by either cloning this repo and building the image or using the [automatically generated image on GitHub](https://github.com/Red5d/docker-autocompose/pkgs/container/docker-autocompose)

-Build the container by running:
+Pull the image from GitHub (supports both x86 and ARM)

-    docker build -t red5d/docker-autocompose .
+    docker pull ghcr.io/red5d/docker-autocompose:latest

 Use the new image to generate a docker-compose file from a running container or a list of space-separated container names or ids:

-     docker run --rm -v /var/run/docker.sock:/var/run/docker.sock red5d/docker-autocompose <container-name-or-id> <additional-names-or-ids>...
+    docker run --rm -v /var/run/docker.sock:/var/run/docker.sock ghcr.io/red5d/docker-autocompose <container-name-or-id> <additional-names-or-ids>...